phunanon/uMod/README.md

 - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message

 Aspirations:
-- Per-channel leaderboards
-- Leaderboard alerts (position changes in the top 10)
 - Different global-chat channels (e.g. tech and math)
-- Auto-timeout for sharing an invite link
+- Auto-timeout for sharing any invite link
 - Ticket system

 ## To host it yourself